hvvka/text-blackout-memes/README.md

 If dictionary file is not present, then it uses [polish_slang_crawler](util/polish_slang_crawler.py) script to fetch words.
 The script can we modified to use different source.

+Use output file to find the most suitable phrase and modify the image manually.

 ### [image_analyzer](image_analyzer.py)

-// todo
-For now:
+Manual image modification is not required with this one.

-1. Just run `py image_anaylzer.py` and wait for gigabytes of data with mentzen memes
+1. Run [image_anaylzer.py](image_analyzer.py) and wait for gigabytes of data with mentzen memes